logichub/brande-help-center/section-7-agency/manage-multiple-brands.md

 A: Refresh your browser.
 Sometimes the sidebar cache doesn't update immediately after switching.

 **Q: Can I delete a brand?**
-A: [NEEDS REVIEW: whether brand deletion is supported, and what happens to projects/content if you delete]
+A: There is no in-app brand-delete action.
+Contact support if you need to remove a brand permanently.
+Until then, you can stop using the brand or archive its projects.

 **Q: What if I have too many brands to scroll through in the dropdown?**
-A: [NEEDS REVIEW: whether there's a brand search feature or favorite/pin feature to manage large numbers of brands]
+A: There is no brand search or pin/favourite feature in the brand switcher today.
+Keep brand names short and descriptive so they're easy to scan in the dropdown.

 ## Related Topics